ExgnosisClasses/JavaWeek1/Labs/Lab 7-5 The Object Class/Lab 7-5 Object Class.md

  }
 ```
 The Object class provides a set of methods we can override.
 Because of inheritance, we can be sure that all of these methods are defined.
-We can see this by invoking a couple of the `Object` methods and see their default implementation.
-In particular, notice that the `toString()` method prints out the address of the object.
+- We can see this by invoking a couple of the `Object` methods and see their default implementation.
+- In particular, notice that the `toString()` method prints out the address of the object.

-Test this with the followng code
+Test this with the following code

 ```java
 	public static void main(String[] args) {